Penrhyn Castle: Service structures

-Listing designations
+Historic listing designations

 The castle is a Grade I listed building.
 Its Cadw listing designation describes it as "one of the most important country houses in Wales; a superb example of the relatively short-lived Norman Revival of the early 19th century and generally regarded as the masterpiece of its architect, Thomas Hopper."
 Other listed structures within the estate, all of which are Grade II with the exception of the Grand Lodge which is designated Grade II*, include: the Grand Lodge itself, the Port Lodge and its walls, the Tal-y-bont Lodge, the walls to the flower garden, the relocated remnants of the original medieval chapel, a bothy and its walled garden, an estate house, the estate manager's house, the estate kennels, nine buildings at the home farm, and the wall surrounding the park.

 Gardens and grounds

-The castle grounds are an example of the Victorian style of gardening, with specimen trees, rhododenra, and much planting.
-A conifer was planted by Queen Victoria and another by the Queen of Romania.
+The castle grounds are an example of the Victorian style of gardening, with specimen trees, rhododendra, and much planting.
+A conifer was planted by Queen Victoria and another by Queen Elisabeth of Romania.
 There is a substantial home farm.
-The gardens contain a large underground reservoir, constructed in the 1840s and with a capacity of 200,000 gallons.
+The gardens contain a large underground reservoir, constructed in the 1840s and with a capacity of 200,000 gallons (900 cubic metres).
 Its purpose is uncertain, it may have been for use by the castle's in-house fire brigade in the event of a fire.
 The park is listed Grade II* on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.
 The castle and its grounds are part of the UNESCO World Heritage Site, the Slate Landscape of Northwest Wales.

 Other

 Railway Museum

-The Penrhyn Castle Railway Museum is a narrow gauge railway museum.
-The Pennant's slate quarry at Bethesda was closely associated with the development of industrial narrow-gauge railways, and in particular the Penrhyn Quarry Railway (PQR), one of the earliest industrial railways in the world.
+The Penrhyn Castle Railway Museum was a narrow gauge railway museum.
+The Pennants' slate quarry at Bethesda was closely associated with the development of industrial narrow-gauge railways, and in particular the Penrhyn Quarry Railway (PQR), one of the earliest industrial railways in the world.
 In 1951 a museum of railway relics was created in the stable block.
 The first locomotive donated was Charles, one of the three remaining steam locomotives working on the PQR.
 A number of other historically significant British narrow-gauge locomotives and other artefacts have since been added to the collection.
+In 2024 the museum was closed and the Trust announced plans to redevelop the stable block as a new exhibition space, "Industrial Penrhyn", with a greater focus on those parts of the collection that have direct connections to the Penrhyn Estate.The redevelopment saw the Trust disperse the majority of the railway stock to other museums in the United Kingdom.